 Em is the first chord you should learn on the guitar.
 Not only is it a wonderful chord, but it’s easy.
 The small “m” after the E means minor.

 Chord number two is C, or C major.
-You don’t have to say “major” in the name of the chord.
-If you just say C chord, it is assumed that it is a major chord.
 You only want to strum the top 5 (highest-sounding) strings.

 As you’re learning these chords, there are a few things you should keep in mind.
 Cyberfret.com has some great tips for practicing, as described here:

 - Play the notes of the chord individually, making sure that all of the notes are sounding.